What is Warm to Touch?

 When to visit a Doctor?

-If someone feels hot frequently or continuously without a fever, they should see their doctor.
+If someone is feeling hot without fever, they should see their doctor.
 A doctor may need to run tests, such as blood or urine tests, to diagnose underlying causes such as:

 Prevention